 Indeed, as Assoc Prof Lim goes about his daily responsibilities at the hospital, he leans on the life lessons he has learned through the ups and downs of sport.
 A skilled tennis player, he played at inter-school levels until the end of his university days.
 He shares: "I love the feeling of hitting the ball with my racquet.
-I get a sense of satisfaction from hitting a nice topspin f satisfaction from hitting a nice topspin forehand or a nice slice backhand."
+I get a sense of satisfaction from hitting a nice topspin forehand or a nice slice backhand."
 In fact, he sees the tennis court as a classroom where he spent his formative years.